propfeds/terminal-blues/src/docs/quirks_questions.md

 I use no extra branches, because image layers are a form of source control anyway, and are easier to manage.

 ### Why are the Heavy and Light fonts swapped?
+Jeff's font listing is swapped on those two as of v117.
+Not even my fault.

 ### Why are my in-game colours ugly?
 POWDER converts the palette into 5-bit RGB to be GBA compatible.
 That's why the palette on the social cards and such looks different from in-game.

-### What are all symbols that don't follow the roguelike semiotics ? (list unfinished)
+### What are all symbols that don't follow the roguelike semiotics? (list unfinished)
 - `#`   Boulders
 - `░▒▓` Walls (`░` also for smoke)
 - `⌂`   Potions